Thaumasia quadrangle

 The Thaumasia quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The Thaumasia quadrangle is also referred to as MC-25 (Mars Chart-25).

-The name comes from Thaumas, the god of the clouds and celestial apparitions.
+The name comes from Thaumas, Greek god of the clouds and celestial apparitions.

 The Thaumasia quadrangle covers the area from 60° to 120° west longitude and 30° to 65° south latitude on Mars.
 The Thaumasia quadrangle contains many different regions or parts of many regions: Solis Planum, Icaria Planum, Aonia Terra, Aonia Planum, Bosporus Planum, and Thaumasia Planum.
 One of the first major networks of stream channels, called Warrego Valles, were discovered here by early orbiters.
 Another sign of water is the presence of gullies carved into steep slopes.